matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 ---
 layout: post
 title:  "This Machine"
-description: Nazi lives don't matter.
+description: This LAN is your LAN...
 tags: hardware
 ---